creolab/creolab.hr/content/collections/pages/about.md

 To see some of my photography work check out the photography section of the site or visit my profiles on:
 - [500px](https://500px.com/borisstrahija)
 - [Instagram](https://www.instagram.com/bstrahija)

-## Hire me!
-So if you're in need of a top notch PHP developer, feel free to [contact me](https://bstrahija.typeform.com/to/btZ1aW) and hire me for your next project.